openrewrite/rewrite-docs/xml/parsing-xml.md

 ## Constructing an XML Parser

 To build a Rewrite AST for XML documents, construct a `XmlParser` as shown below.
-We will discuss each of the options in detail.
-The XML parser does not have any options at this time.

 ```java
 XmlParser parser = new XmlParser();